vic/flake-file/README.md

 ## Add flake-parts-builder templates

 Tired of endlessly repeating tiny flake-parts modules or copy-pasting snippets between your projects?
-No more!.
+No more!

 [flake-parts-builder](https://github.com/tsandrini/flake-parts-builder)
 lets you _incrementally_ add templated parts.
-This is much better than normal flake-templates, since flake-parts templates can be added or removed anytime not only at project initialization.
+This is much better than normal flake templates, since flake-parts templates can be added or removed at any time, not only at project initialization.

 ```nix
 { inputs, ... }: {